turingschool/try-turing/popup-lite-brite/css/index.md

 <div class="try-it-new">
   <h2>Modify the Existing Code</h2>
-  <p>Now that we can see how some of the pieces come together with CSS, let's continue in this process of "making it our own".
-You'll do this work below line 22 of the CSS file.</p>
+  <p>Now that we can see how some of the pieces come together with CSS, let's continue in this process of "making it our own".</p>
   <ul>
   <li><strong>Change the size of the dots on your Lite-Brite board.</strong></li>
   <li><strong>Change the amount of space around/between the dots on your Lite-Brite